VocabWise/VocabWise.github.io/docs/index.md

 Hi, this is [Qihang](https://qihang-zhang.github.io) I’m documenting my learning process in this notes.
 I built this project with [Mkdocs](https://www.mkdocs.org/) and use the theme of [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 It's a really powerful tool to build blog or notes.

-I will post some notes on important courses, interesting papers, as well as how to use technical tools such as Git and Overleaf.
-Maybe there will be much more interesting content in the future.
-If you are also interested in those topics, feel free to [contact me](mailto:anchor-zhang@outlook.com), and I am really happy to discuss with various people.
+I will post some notes on courses, interesting papers, as well as how to use technical tools.

-Here is the instruction on how to build a website with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/): [How to build your personal website/blog with MkDocs (Start from Material for MkDocs)](https://qihang-zhang.github.io/notes/technical_skills/mkdocs.html)
+Here is the instruction on how to build a website with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)